About this campaign

 Help send the right message!
 Post our FREE materials in your clinic, classroom, community centre, business or any public place.
 Please complete the following order form and posters will be mailed to you free of charge.

-Communications and Education Coordinator of the LGBTQ Youth Initiative
+LGBTQ Youth Initiative

 Planned Parenthood Toronto